Adding Local SEO To Your Marketing Strategy

 A huge percentage of people no longer use traditional methods for finding local businesses online.
 Today the go-to tool for research about products and services is the internet.
 It is estimated that about 87% of U.S. Adults use the internet according to a Pew Research Center report.
 Of those, more than 70% use a search engine to find what they are looking for online.
 In another study titled “How Today’s Consumers Really Search for An Attorney,” 39% of respondents were more likely to use a search engine to research firms than asking their friends and family or other channels.

 The good news is that there are many strategies that will help enhance your online presence.
 Some are specific to attorneys while others can work for a variety of businesses.
-More traffic means more chances that local searchers will be able to find the information they are looking for to make a buying decision.
+If you are based in Australia, you can learn more about some of these marketing strategies by reaching out to the best seo expert brisbane has to offer.
+Ultimately, more traffic means more chances that local searchers will be able to find the information they are looking for to make a buying decision.

 What is Local SEO?